Tanya703/Cybersecurity-----Honeypot/README.md

 <img src="database backup.gif" width=500>

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?
+As we used command mongoexport --db mnemosyne --collection session > session.json to get the file, I assume that MHN-Admin uses MongoDB.
+The exported JSON file contains id, source and destination ip address, port, protocol, timestamp.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*